 - Money Issues

 - How and when they will subsequently divorce

 They can then confirm that the terms of the Separation Deed will be legally binding and made into a Court Order when a divorce is eventually finalised.

 Jackson Lees can usually draft your agreement on a fixed-fee basis.
 However, in some cases this may not be suitable and it will be necessary to apply an hourly rate.

 Speak to our Family Law Team

-If you are considering a Separation Agreement, speak to our specialist Family Law solicitors today on 0151 282 1700, or fill in the enquiry form on this page.
+If you are considering a Separation Agreement, speak to our specialist Family Law solicitors today or fill in the enquiry form.
 We will be able to assess your circumstances and advise you on the process and costs involved.